-When the nights are cold and the days are short, cozy up to a nutrient dense, flavorful, one pot meal that can feed an army.
-I have a love hate relationship with lasagna.
-I absolutely love it, but my belly hates it. when I figured out that I couldn’t tolerate dairy and wheat together or at all, a few years back, I began recreating my favorite comfort meals without them.
-I think finally figure out the consistency and ingredient mix in this recipe.
-Happily, with lots of dietary changes and modifications, I can tolerate these foods occasion, but honestly, it is not necessary and offers a whole slew of positive feedback on many levels from the microcosm of our internal systems to the macrocosm of this planet.
+When the nights are cold and the days are short, cozy up to a nutrient dense, flavorful, one pot-meal that can feed an army.
+I have a love/hate relationship with lasagna.
+I absolutely love it, but my belly hates it.
+When I figured out that I couldn’t tolerate dairy and wheat, a few years back, I began recreating my favorite comfort meals without them.
+I think I finally figured out the consistency and ingredient mix in this recipe.
+Happily, the careful look at how food can poison and cure us, I was able to take the time to figure out what works and what doesn’t for my body.
+I can now tolerate these foods occasionally, but honestly, I don’t really miss them.
+Figuring out inflammation for me was a rewarding journey.
+I have gotten back to loving food rather than dreading stomach aches and skin problems, not to mention joint pain.
+When you listen to your body and become adept at understanding the signals, you learn the benefits of seeing it as a feedback loop, the microcosm of our internal systems reflects the macrocosm of this planet.
 Eat with the seasons, eat real food, eat plants, be happy.

 1 butternut squash or 2 sweet potatoes, Sliced thin

 1 garlic clove, minced

 1 cup vegan mozzarella, Myokos or Parmela brands are my favorite and have real food ingredients

 24 ouches Marinara Sauce, make your owner make it easy and use Rao’s Brand, there is nothing that compares, except maybe your Gand mother’s sauce

 1/2 lb Shitake mushrooms, sautéed until well done, optional topping for a heartier, wintery dish.

 1 cup raw cashews, soaked in water for 1 hour